exasol/exasol-java-tutorial/tls-tutorial/doc/tls_introduction.md

 The session layer is responsible for managing the connection state between communication partners.
 TLS has a session concept &mdash; so a part of TLS lives in this layer.
 The presentation layer is a translator between what the application expects and what the lower layers provide.
 In case of TLS,  this means encryption and decryption of application data.

 The image above shows an example for an HTTPS connection.
-While you can see that the association between protocols and most layers is clear, TLS has parts of both the session and presentation layer.
+While you can see that the association between protocols and most layers is clear, TLS affects parts of both the session and presentation layer.

 ## The Life Cycle of a TLS Connection

-In the following sections, I am going to touch on the most important aspects of a TLS connection.
+The following sections will touch the most important aspects of a TLS connection.
 Please note, the details can be very tricky and for many of the steps there are multiple possible variants &mdash; for example, different encryption algorithms can be used.

 ### Initial Connection